Frvnko/CS10/Computer Apps/README.md

   - Use Processing.org to figure these out, <a href="https://processing.org/reference/">Click Here for the Reference Page</a>
   - strokeWieght()
   - noStroke() & stroke()
-- Program uploaded is broken, measles variable
+- Measles Program will break without proper declarations and assignments ( after setup and inside draw() )